trsteel88/TrsteelCkeditorBundle/README.md

 }
 ```

 Configure the default settings for the app.
+This step is not required for the bundle to function.

 ```yaml
 trsteel_ckeditor: